 Sequencing: Sequencing is performed using a custom next-generation sequencing (NGS) platform.
 Only the described exons for each gene listed are sequenced.
 Variants outside of these regions may not be identified.
 Some splicing mutations may not be identified.
 Triplet repeat expansions, intronic mutations, and large insertions and deletions may not be detected.
 All identified variants are curated, and determination of the likelihood of their pathogenicity is made based on examining allele frequency, segregation studies, predicted effect, functional studies, case/control studies, and other analyses.
 All variants identified via sequencing that are reported to cause disease in the primary scientific literature will be reported.
 Variants considered to be benign and variants of unknown significance (VUS) are NOT reported.
-VUS reporting can be requested and will be assessed on a case-by-case basis.
-Variants may be re-curated over time due to emerging literature or other information.
 In the sequencing process, interval drop-out may occur, leading to intervals of insufficient coverage.
 Intervals of insufficient coverage will be reported if they occur.

 Limitations: In some cases, genetic variations other than that which is being assayed may interfere with mutation detection, resulting in false-negative or false-positive results.
 Additional sources of error include, but are not limited to: sample contamination, sample mix-up, bone marrow transplantation, blood transfusions, and technical errors.
 The test does not test for all forms of genetic disease, birth defects, and intellectual disability.
 All results should be interpreted in the context of family history; additional evaluation may be indicated based on a history of these conditions.
 Additional testing may be necessary to determine mutation phase in individuals identified to carry more than one mutation in the same gene.
-All existing mutations within the genes assayed may not be detected, and additional testing may be appropriate for some individuals.
+All mutations included within the genes assayed may not be detected, and additional testing may be appropriate for some individuals.

 This test was developed and its performance determined by Recombine, Inc., and it has not been cleared or approved by the U.S. Food and Drug Administration (FDA).
-The FDA does not currently regulate laboratory developed tests (LDTs).
+The FDA has determined that such clearance or approval is not necessary.